-Dr. Stewart Mostofsky is a research scientist and director of the Laboratory for Neurocognitive and Imaging Research (LNIR) at Kennedy Krieger Institute.
-He is also an associate professor of neurology at the Johns Hopkins University School of Medicine.
+Dr. Stewart Mostofsky is a research scientist and director of the Center for Neurodevelopmental and Imaging Research (CNIR) at Kennedy Krieger Institute.
+He is also a professor of neurology at the Johns Hopkins University School of Medicine.

 Dr. Mostofsky’s clinical practice focuses on serving children in the autism spectrum and he serves as the medical director of the Center for Autism and Related Disorders (CARD) at Kennedy Krieger Institute.
 He is a member of the American Academy of Neurology, the Child Neurology Society, the International Neuropsychological Society, the Society for Cognitive Neuroscience, the Society for Behavioral and Cognitive Neurology and the Organization for Human Brain Mapping.

 In the Center for Neurodevelopmental and Imaging Research (CNIR), Dr. Mostofsky investigates the biological basis of developmental disorders using both structural and functional imaging techniques and experimental neurobehavioral paradigms, including motor, sensory/perceptual, and cognitive testing.
 These methods are used to improve our understanding of the neurologic basis of autism and ADHD, and to guide development of novel intervention strategies.
 This work has been supported by grants from the NIH (NINDS and NIMH) and the Autism Speaks Foundation.